blex-max/als-challenge/docs/index.md

 - **Multiple Entrypoints** — the `train` subcommand fits and persists a final model bundle; `predict` applies it to new samples without retraining, enabling use and testing beyond the training cohort.
 - **Incremental training** — the `update` subcommand appends new labelled samples and retrains from the full feature cache, so deployed models stay current as cohorts grow.
 - **Contributor guardrails** — [CONTRIBUTING.md](https://github.com/blex-max/als-challenge/blob/main/CONTRIBUTING.md) documents quality standards, C++ style rules, and extension patterns for both human and AI contributors.
 The installation process also autogenerates type stubs, so the package comes with first-class type hinting support when used in Python.

+See the [Architechture](architecture.md) page for a more in-depth discussion of the design.

 ---